yuqian5/simpleft/README.md

 - [Usage](#usage)

 ## Description
-**simpleft** is a lightweight command-line tool designed to simplify p2p file sharing within a network environment.
+**simpleft** is a lightweight command-line tool designed to simplify p2p file sharing.
 No server, no configurations, no hassle.

 ## Install
 ### Homebrew